clay/amphora/README.md

 ## Introduction

 Amphora is an API mixin for Express that saves, publishes and composes data with the key-value store of your choice.
-Amphora is core part of the Clay project, an open-source content management system.
+Amphora is a core part of the Clay project, an open-source content management system.

 Amphora is stable.
-Changes are expected to be feature additions and non-breaking.
+Changes are expected for additional features and non-breaking.

 ## Installation